YLS-23/fewer-sensor-good-results/README.md

 Investigating whether the use of machine learning algorithms can reduce the number of required sensors while maintaining prediction accuracy, and determining which sensor positions should be retained.

 **Constraints**:
 - Only the measured temperature data is available to the bearing.
 Thus, **for the first task**, the only input is sensor data, while **for the second task**, the result of the first task (T_max value) can also act as input.
-Note it has been confirmed at a later stage that T_max actually is *the most* important predictor for the second task, indicating an strong interconnection between the two tasks.
+Note it has been confirmed at a later stage that T_max actually is *the most* important predictor for the second task, indicating an **strong interconnection between the two tasks**.
 - Due to **energy constraints**, available models are reduced to the ones that only require minimal computational effort: linear models, decision trees, ensembles of trees.
 - Only stationary or quasi-stationary (constant angular velocity for all moving parts) operating points can be used for modeling.